 “Hear the birds?
 So amazing!”
 I said, trying to psych up everyone – including myself – and get the kids to forget it was their third day of the trip without wifi and jungle.

 “Oh no, those are not birds,” said our guide.
 “Those are tape recordings.”
 Indeed, the entire Mahakam basin was filled with the sound of chirping swallows, a recording that was broadcast 24 hours a day from the top of huge windowless buildings that look like the Jawa Sandcrawler transports on Tatooine in Star Wars.
 The locals build these barn-type structures in hopes of attracting swallows to live there, return every year, and harvest their nests to sell to the Chinese for soup.
 We then remembered our friend Kris had shown us similar structures in southern Cambodia.
-Soon, I’m sure, the call of swallows will reverberate throughout rural Southeast Asia.
+Soon, I’m sure, the call of pre-recorded swallows will reverberate throughout rural Southeast Asia.

 We headed out for the day in a moto-canoe.
 Instead of rainforest, we traversed across a massive marsh, Jempang Lake, with grasses and egrets as we see near home in San Francisco.
 The lack of trees was made up for by scenes of fishermen up to their necks in water, placing poles, hanging nets, and shoving a hand in the air to wave “hello” as we passed.